 These facts mean that women in prison have specific needs for particular kinds of information: reading material on families, children, women’s self-help, women’s health, and legal aid pertaining to women who fight back against their abusers.
 Many lesbian, bisexual, and transgender prisoners have trouble obtaining information that is relevant to their lives.
 WPBP works to support prisoners and, through that solidarity, works to empower prisoners themselves and build connections through prison walls.

-You can also drop book donations off directly at Boneshaker Books:
+In addition to our holiday drive donation locations, you can also drop book donations off directly at Boneshaker Books:

 Please check out more about the Women’s Prison Book Project at www.wpbp.org.